Belizean Travel Information

 Belize's population consist of around 300,000 people as of 2008 including mainly Creole, Garifuna, Mestizo, Spanish, Maya, English, Mennonite, Lebanese, Chinese, and Eastern Indian.
 It remains one of the least densely populated countries in the Americas and there is very little in the way of racial disharmony.

-The official language is English and it is used in the mainstream educational system.
+The official language is English (the only Central American country to use English as its first language) and it is used in the mainstream educational system.
 Other widely spoken languages include Spanish, Creole Mayan and Garifuna.

 Belize City has a hospital and several private medical centres and clinics for less serious issues.